UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 ### Git Commit Messages

 * Proper & meaningful commit messages are the best way to keep code maintainable and organized.
-* Always write a commit message, even if its for small change.
+* Always write a commit message, even if it's for small change.

 ### Code Styleguide